Children's Justice Initiative (CJI)

 Hon.
 Robert Blaeser Award - Overview, Criteria & Nomination Form (2024)

-The Minnesota Judges Juvenile Protection Benchbook is being updated to make it consistent with current federal and state statutes, rules, and case law.
-Children's Justice Initiative (CJI) staff hope to publish a revised version in Spring 2024.
-For questions, please contact CJI
+The Minnesota Judges Juvenile Protection Benchbook is being updated to make it consistent with current federal and state statutes, rules, and case law, and to ensure it is digitally accessible.
+For questions, please contact the Children's Justice Initiative (CJI) by selecting the Contact Us tab on this page.

 To perform their judicial oversight role required under federal and state law, and to better serve children and families, judges need a clear description of how best to fulfill their judicial responsibilities in child abuse and neglect cases.
 To that end, the Children's Justice Initiative (CJI) has published the Minnesota Judges Juvenile Protection Benchbook.
 The Benchbook sets forth the elements of a high-quality judicial process at each stage of a child protection proceeding.
 Consistent with federal and state statutes, federal and state case law, and the Minnesota Rules of Juvenile Protection Procedure, the Benchbook specifies the necessary elements of a fair, thorough, and timely court process.
 For each type of hearing (e.g., Emergency Protective Care (EPC), Admit/Deny, Adjudication, Disposition, Disposition Review, Permanent Placement Determination, etc.), the Benchbook identifies the specific findings, conclusions, and orders required at each stage of the proceeding.